Live the art. Love the place.

 • Care and management of the city’s Portable Works and Permanent Public Art Collections;

-• Special programming like temporary public art projects (i.e. IN FLUX) and Cycle for the Arts; and
+• Special programming including temporary public art projects and Cycle the Arts; and

 • Canal Convergence, a 10-day temporary public art event every November.

-1. How does the city pay for public art?
-Scottsdale pays for public art in three ways:
+How does the city pay for public art?

-• The city of Scottsdale pays Scottsdale Arts to manage and administer the public art program, including special events such as Canal Convergence, and for the conservation and maintenance of existing public art.
+The City of Scottsdale pays Scottsdale Arts to manage and administer the public art program, including special events such as Canal Convergence, and to conserve and maintain existing public art.

-• Scottsdale sets aside 1% of the approved budget of each publicly visible capital improvement project for public art.
+Scottsdale sets aside 1% of the approved budget of each publicly visible capital improvement project for new permanent public art.

-• Some private development projects are required to make a 1% contribution for public art.
+Some private development projects are required to make a 1% contribution for public art.
+For more information, please visit here.

 Note: Scottsdale Public Art also receives some earned and contributed revenues from private sources.